mptooling/pr-bot/README.md

 ## Features
 - Listen to GitHub webhooks.
-- Posts message to slack chanel when PR is created.
+- Posts message to slack channel when PR is created.
-- Updates previous message when PR is closed or merged and adds a reaction to increase visibility.
+- Updates the previous message when PR is closed or merged and adds a reaction to increasing visibility.

 ## Requirements